-We use our SyMC tool to analyze the BBW model based on the simplified Simulink file, containing 177 atomic Simulink blocks and 246 connections.
-The model is flattened (composite blocks removed) according to our flattering procedure introduced in our earlier work [14].
-All of the blocks in the model are either discrete-time (delay or feedthrough) or feedthrough blocks with no sample time.
-Eventually, these blocks are also transformed into discrete-time blocks during the model optimization (see Section 5).
+We use our SyMC tool to analyze the BBW model based on the simplified Simulink model.All of the blocks in the model are either discrete-time (delay or feedthrough) or feedthrough blocks with no sample time.
+Eventually, these blocks are also transformed into discrete-time blocks during the model optimization (see Section 5.1).
 The set of sample times in the model includes the following values: 5, 10 and 20, each given in milliseconds (ms).
 Consequently, the fundamental sample time for the model is 5 ms, meaning that blocks are sampled at each 1st, 2nd or 4th fundamental time steps.

-The atomic Simulink blocks are predominately of the following categories: arithmetic operators (Add, Subtract, Divide, Multiply, Gain), logical operators (<, \le , =, >, \ge , if-then-else), Constant, De-lay, Saturation, etc. These types of blocks belong to the library of standard Simulink blocks and as such are supported by our tool.
-Additionally, the model contains blocks for which the automatic transformation is not supported at the moment, hence manual intervention is required.
+The atomic Simulink blocks are predominately of the following categories: arithmetic operators (Add, Subtract, Divide, Multiply, Gain), logical operators ( $<, \leq, =, >, \geq$ , if-then-else), Constant, Delay, Saturation, etc. These types of blocks belong to the library of standard Simulink blocks and as such are supported by our tool.
+Additionally, the model contains blocks for which the automatic transformation is not supported in at the moment, hence manual intervention is required.
 Of these types, we have the following blocks: LookUp Table and State-flow diagrams.

-The internal structure of the BBW contains both linear and feedback-loop compositions.
-The complex structure, combined with the number of missing features of the tool, such as the one for the automatic computation of the CT for the feedback loop compositions, prevent us to precisely determine whether BBW's bounded invariance checking is complete or not for all requirements.
+The internal structure of the BBW contains both linear and feedback-loop compositions, as it can be seen in Figure 5.
+The figure does not depict the actual complexity of the feedback loops, as once one goes into the subsystem blocks (Vehicle\Body\Wheels, colored in green, or the ABS\XX\Wheel denoted with white), the loops become much more complicated.
+The complex structure, combined with the number of missing features of the tool, such as the one for the automatic computation of the CT for feedback loop compositions, prevent us to precisely determine whether BBW's bounded invariance checking is complete or not for all requirements.
 For properties which are specified over the portion of the model that contains a feedback loop, we perform invariance checking over bounded paths of length 40 execution steps, that is, a duration of 200 ms expressed in absolute time.